 - As a general rule a child should be five years old by August 31st to enroll in five-year-old kindergarten.
-However, actual admissions will be determined by the child's readiness to function and learn in the group classroom setting. - ➤ A student will be admitted to grades 2-12 upon successful completion of the previous grade or placement testing for new students.
+However, actual admissions will be determined by the child's readiness to function and learn in the group classroom setting. - A student will be admitted to grades 2-12 upon successful completion of the previous grade or placement testing for new students. - ➤ Pre-K students should be at least three years old and fully potty trained before being accepted in the program.